craigh411/JmespathIterator/README.md

 ## Usage

-Create a new `JmespathIterator` object, then pass the Jmespath expression as the array key:
+Create a new `JmespathIterator` object, then pass the JMESPath expression as the array key:

 ### Basic Example